UTK Environmental Health & Safety Procedure LS-010

 Effective Date: 01/01/2009

-It shall be the policy of the University of Tennessee, Knoxville to provide emergency responders with information regarding the hazards in campus laboratories via a door placarding system facilitated by Environmental Health and Safety and with the participation of laboratory responsible units and principal investigators.
+The University of Tennessee, Knoxville will use this procedure to provide emergency responders with information regarding the hazards in campus laboratories via a door placarding system facilitated by Environmental Health and Safety and with the participation of laboratory responsible units and principal investigators.
 The information shall use common and understandable terms and identifiers.
 They shall be completed in English.

 Scope and Applicability

 This procedure shall apply to all laboratories on campus that contain or appear to contain hazards.
 That is, a decommissioned lab may require lab door placard posting if it can be perceived to be a laboratory by emergency responders.
 The decision to post or not is at the discretion of EHS.
 Some labs may be identified best by room number; some may be best identified as a suite of rooms.
 This assignment of what a laboratory space is, is made at the discretion of EHS.

 Responsible Unit: The campus organizational unit responsible for an area, the most common example being an academic department.

 Roles and Responsibilities

 - Administer a program that provides Principal Investigators a mechanism to create door placards for their labs.

 - EHS will review and then post the received door placard documents.